Brisbane City Hall: Laying the foundations

 However, it was later found to be out of alignment, and it was removed.
 In 1935, it was claimed that the stone was in a Brisbane City Council depot in Macrossan Street.
 However, in 1954, it was claimed that the original foundation stone was lost as it was believed to have been used as part of a building's foundations.

+Brisbane Jackson family firm Synchronome Electrical Company designed and built the clock.

 The second (and current) foundation stone was laid on 29 July 1920 by Edward, Prince of Wales (later King Edward VIII / Duke of Windsor), with an opal encrusted 18ct gold and trowel, designed by Peter Kaad.

 The site was swampy and contained a creek.
 Pumping was needed to keep the site dry.
 Construction operations began in 1920.
 One man died as he was inspecting the construction site.

 Opening

 Although not complete, the building was occupied from 3 January 1928.
 The lord mayor William Jolly presented a cheque, paying for his electricity bill, as the first official transaction in the new building.

 Brisbane City Hall was opened in 1930 by Queensland Governor (Sir John Goodwin).
 The building was officially opened on 8 April 1930 by Lord Mayor of Brisbane William Jolly.
 However it had been partially occupied since 1927.
 In 1969 the council commenced the acquisition of the properties to the south of the City Hall, and in 1975 opened the Brisbane Administration Centre (or BAC), a 20-floor tower and surrounding plaza.
 Most of the council's offices then moved from the City hall to the BAC.
 The Council Chambers (located on second floor of the Adelaide Street side of the building) and the Lord Mayor's and Deputy Lord Mayor's offices remain however in City Hall.